 Setting up Visual Studio Code

-Getting up and running with VS Code is quick and easy.
+Getting up and running with Visual Studio Code is quick and easy.
 It is a small download so you can install in a matter of minutes and give VS Code a try.

-VS Code is a free code editor which runs on the Mac, Linux and Windows operating systems.
+VS Code is a free code editor, which runs on the macOS, Linux, and Windows operating systems.

 VS Code is lightweight and should run on most available hardware and platform versions.
 You can review the System Requirements to check if your computer configuration is supported.

-VS Code is an editor first and foremost and prides itself on a small footprint.
-Unlike traditional IDEs with everything but the kitchen sink, you can tune your installation to the development technologies you care about.
+VS Code is an editor, first and foremost, and prides itself on a small footprint.
+Unlike traditional IDEs that tend to include everything but the kitchen sink, you can tune your installation to the development technologies you care about.
 Be sure to read the Additional Components topic after reading the platform guides to learn about customizing your VS Code installation.

 VS Code extensions let third parties add support for additional:

-- Keymaps - Vim, Sublime Text, IntelliJ, Emacs, Atom, Visual Studio, Eclipse
+- Keymaps - Vim, Sublime Text, IntelliJ, Emacs, Atom, Brackets, Visual Studio, Eclipse

 Extensions integrate into VS Code's UI, commands, and task running systems so you'll find it easy to work with different technologies through VS Code's shared interface.
 Check out the VS Code extension Marketplace to see what's available.